ZaneH/ZaneH/README.md

 ## Howdy 🌊

-### 📍 I’m currently building...
+### 📍 I’m currently...

-- A web app for live-streamers
+- Building a web app for live-streamers
-- An SMS service
+- Building an SMS service
-- A Roblox game
+- Building a Roblox game
+- Preparing for Vision Pro

 ### 📚 I’m learning